BigFlv/Convertor/README.md

 # Convertor

-This program converts numbers from base one to base thirty-six .
+This program works with java and converts any numbers to begin from base one to base thirty-six..
 It is also useful for fractional numbers.

         package converter;